 In theory, it should be uncomplicated to produce such copy.
-The reality: writing content is rarely a simple task.
+The reality: writing web content is rarely a simple task.
 Web content needs to be accessible to anyone who happens to land on your web page.
-On the other hand, it is crucial to understand and speak to your key audiences:
+On the other hand, it is crucial to understand and speak to our key audiences:

 - prospective and current students